WIN! Water Innovations

 Dr. Hanna Skryhan, Belarusian-Russian University (Belarus)

-• August 11: Arrival to Tartu, registration, meet & greet
+• August 11: Arrival to Tartu, registration, meet & greet; individual consultations of INTENSE students with academic staff of EMU and summer school faculty

 • August 12-15: Introduction to the School, faculty and participants; Lectures: Conceptual foundations, Water management.
 NbS in urban areas, Wetlands.
 Flood protection, Blue and green Networks.
 Small Islands, marginalization.
 Coastal Management